lordchancellor/flexbox-demo/README.md

 ---

-The demo index.html is divided into three sections; sections 2, 3, 4 and 5 are commented out.
+The demo index.html is divided into five sections; sections 2, 3, 4 and 5 are commented out.
 I would suggest you remove or comment a section when you are done with it, although it doesn't entirely matter if you choose not to.

 It is recommended to place all of your flexbox demo styles into css/sass/partials/_flex.scss.